#1 in Las Vegas for Bachelor Parties

 9.8Location

-Why for a bachelor party — Encore is the second tower of the Wynn Las Vegas property — connected to Wynn through the Esplanade but operated as a separate hotel.
-Two thousand and thirty-four rooms, all of them suites — the smallest entry-level Encore Resort Suite is 745 square feet, the entry to the Encore …
+Why for a bachelor party: Encore is the second tower of the Wynn Las Vegas property, connected to Wynn through the Esplanade but operated as a separate hotel.
+Two thousand and thirty-four rooms, all of them suites, the smallest entry-level Encore Resort Suite is 745 square feet, the floor of an all-suite inventory.

 Best room: Three-Bedroom Tower Suite (the bachelor flagship, three king bedrooms, separate sitting room, 2,300 sqft) or Two-Bedroom Tower Suite for groups of six to eight.